How to Treat a Mosquito Bite

 If you spend any time outside, especially in the Southern states, there is a good chance you will get a mosquito bite.
 The female mosquito (males don’t bite) feed on blood.
 Once they bite they cause a minor allergic reaction.
 You will most often see the skin raise and turn red.
 The itch comes from the allergic reaction to the saliva, an anticoagulant, that the mosquito injects while sucking your blood.

-So how can you get rid of a mosquito bite?
+So how can you treat a mosquito bite?

 - Wash the affected area with soap and water or rubbing alcohol to remove any excess saliva that is still on the skin.